Make your mark – choose a career with maximum impact

 Our recruitment process is designed to put you through your paces, but it’s also about sharing our unique culture with you, so you get a real sense of the firm you might be joining.

-To be eligible for our 2027 training contract, you must meet one of the criteria below:
+To be eligible for our 2028 training contract, you must meet one of the criteria below:

 If you are applying for one of our offices in England:

-- You are currently studying (in your penultimate or final year) or have completed a law degree in England, Wales, or Northern Ireland,
+- You are currently studying (in your penultimate or final year) or have completed a law degree in England, Wales, or Northern Ireland

-- You are currently studying (in your final year) or have completed a non-law degree in England, Wales, and Northern Ireland,
+- You are currently studying (in your final year) or have completed a non-law degree in England, Wales, and Northern Ireland

 - You are currently studying (in your final year) or have completed a non-law degree in Scotland, or

-- You are in your final year of or have completed an international qualifying law degree
+- You are in your final year of or have completed an international qualifying law degree.

 If you are applying for our Edinburgh office:

-- You are currently studying (in your penultimate or final year) or have completed a law degree in Scotland,
+- You are currently studying (in your penultimate or final year) or have completed a law degree in Scotland

 - You have completed a non-law degree and you have started (or completed) the accelerated LLB in Scottish Law, or

-- You have completed an international degree and you have started (or completed) the accelerated LLB in Scottish Law
+- You have completed an international degree and you have started (or completed) the accelerated LLB in Scottish Law.

 The first stage of our process is a short application form.
 You’ll be asked to share details of your undergraduate degree and any further vocational education, your life history, and information as part of the Rare Contextualised Recruitment System, which allows us to understand the context in which your experiences have been gained and enables us to identify top candidates from the widest pool possible.